york-cs-dams/practicals/habitable_programs/tools/cohesion/README.md

 An implementation of a LCOM4 Measurer that follows this architecture has been provided (see `lib/measurement/lcom4_measurer.rb`).
 You will need to complete the implementations of `ClassProcessor` and `MethodProcessor`.

-Apply the completed tool to the sample projects using `scripts/cohesion lcom4`.
+Apply the completed tool to the sample projects using `vado cohesion lcom4`.
 The expected results are:

 | Subject                                               | lcom4 | connected_components                                                            |
 | :---------------------------------------------------- | :---- | :------------------------------------------------------------------------------ |